shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 # **Gene Classification**

-In this notebook, we look at how to work with biological sequence data, by venturing into a classification problem, in which we will be classifying between six different genes groups common to three different species (human,chimpanzee & dog)
+In this notebook, we look at how to work with biological sequence data, by venturing into a **classification problem**, in which we will be classifying between seven different **genes groups** common to three different species (human,chimpanzee & dog)

 ![](https://i.imgur.com/bGvobdI.jpg)